 \subsection{Text Representation Learning}

-Neural approaches for learning text representations range from simple composition of the word vectors \cite{confnipsMikolovSCCD13,pennington2014glove} to more complicated networks such as doc2vec \cite{Le:2014:DRS:3044805.3045025}, convolutional neural network (CNN)-based approaches \cite{kim2014convolutional,conf/emnlp/WestonCA14}, and RNN-base approaches \cite{DBLP:conf/acl/TaiSM15}.
-Skip-thought vectors \cite{Kiros:2015:SV:2969442.2969607} are another model that learns sentence representations by predicting the surrounding sentences of a given sentence.
+Neural approaches for learning text representations range from simply composition of the word vectors \cite{confnipsMikolovSCCD13,pennington2014glove} to more complicated networks such as doc2vec \cite{Le:2014:DRS:3044805.3045025}; CNN-based approaches \cite{kim2014convolutional,conf/emnlp/WestonCA14}; RNN-base approaches \cite{DBLP:conf/acl/TaiSM15}.
+Skip-through \cite{Kiros:2015:SV:2969442.2969607} is another model, which learn sentence representations by predicting the surrounding sentences of a given one.

-Although these approaches are effective in learning text representations, they may not be appropriate for understanding shopping baskets because the goal of these approaches is to learn the text representations that capture the similarities between texts; however, in shopping basket modeling, we need to capture the similarities between texts and the relationships between texts that co-occur in baskets.
+Though they are effective in learning text representations, they may not be appropriate for understanding shopping baskets.
+The reason is that the goal of these approaches is to learn the text representations that capture the similarities between texts, however, in shopping basket modeling, we need to capture not only the similarities between texts but also the relationships between texts that co-occur in baskets.